guilherme-couto/Green-Scheduling-Distributed-Flowshop-Problem/README.md

 # Green-Scheduling-Distributed-Flowshop-Problem
-Green Scheduling Distributed Flowshop Problem with NSGA-III approach
+Comparative Study of Green Scheduling Distributed Flowshop Problem using NSGA-II and NSGA-III approaches.

+For compilation, open the project folder and run:

+cmake .
+cmake --build .

+And to execute the experiments:

+.\Green_Scheduling_Distributed_Flowshop_Problem